-This myth comes from a misunderstanding of how diabetes affects the body: this disease impacts the body’s ability to make insulin.
-Insulin functions as a gatekeeper in your cells, allowing glucose from the foods you eat into the cells for use as energy.
+This myth comes from a misunderstanding of how diabetes affects the body.
+The condition impacts the body’s ability to make insulin.
+Insulin functions as a gatekeeper in your cells, allowing glucose from the foods you eat to enter the cells for energy use.
 However, when your body doesn’t produce insulin, the glucose has nowhere to go.
-This results in the high blood sugars that are dangerous to diabetics.
+This results in the high blood sugar levels that are dangerous to diabetics.

 Myth #2: Does Eating Fast Food Cause Diabetes?

-Just like diabetes myth number one, this myth comes from a misunderstanding of how diabetes develops.
+Just like myth #1, this myth comes from a misunderstanding of how diabetes develops.
 In this case, it comes from the fact that obesity is a risk factor for Type 2 diabetes.
-Because of this risk, many people assume that obese individuals will inevitably develop diabetes.
-However, this fails to account for many other risk factors: age, race, activity level, and (perhaps most importantly) genetics and family history.
+Because of this, many people assume that obese individuals will inevitably develop diabetes.
+However, this fails to account for many other risk factors, including age, race, activity level, and (perhaps most importantly) genetics and family history.

 As an example, about 69% of American adults are overweight — but only 10% of Americans adults are diabetic.
 The discrepancy in those numbers should make it clear that weight and diabetes are not directly related, but this myth persists in the public consciousness.

 Myth #3: Is All Diabetes the Same Disease?

 If you meet someone who’s unfamiliar with diabetes, he or she probably thinks of it as one serious disease (and if they believe this, they probably also believe that the condition is caused by consuming too much sugar or fast food).